European companies cut jobs in response to slowing economy

 Here are some of the layoffs announced since the beginning of April:

 CAR AND CAR PARTS MAKERS * STELLANTIS: The automaker agreed with trade unions to implement up to 200 voluntary redundancies at its Termoli plant in central Italy, it said on May 8.
 The Fiom-Cgil union said on May 7 that Stellantis would also cut up to 500 jobs through voluntary exits at its Melfi assembly plant in southern Italy, which employs around 5,000 people.
-On April 3, Stellantis said it would temporarily lay off 900 workers at five U.S. facilities in response to the Trump administration's tariff announcement. * VOLKSWAGEN: The German carmaker's CFO said on April 30 it had cut headcount in Germany by around 7,000 since starting cost savings in late 2023. * VOLVO: The Swedish truck maker plans to lay off as many as 800 workers at three U.S. facilities over the next three months, a spokesperson said on April 18. * VOLVO CARS: The Swedish carmaker said on May 7 it would cut 5% of the workforce at its U.S. plant in Charleston, South Carolina due to changing market conditions and evolving trade policies, including tariffs.
+On April 3, Stellantis said it would temporarily lay off 900 workers at five U.S. facilities in response to the Trump administration's tariff announcement. * VOLKSWAGEN: The German carmaker's CFO said on April 30 it had cut headcount in Germany by around 7,000 since starting cost savings in late 2023. * VOLVO: The Swedish truck maker plans to lay off as many as 800 workers at three U.S. facilities over the next three months, a spokesperson said on April 18. * VOLVO CARS: The Swedish carmaker will cut 3,000 mostly white-collar jobs as part of a restructuring announced in April as it grapples with high costs, a slowdown in EV demand and uncertainty over trade tariffs, it said on May 26.
+On May 7, Volvo Cars said it would cut 5% of the workforce at its U.S. plant in Charleston, South Carolina due to changing market conditions and evolving trade policies.

 BANKS * COMMERZBANK: The German bank said on May 14 it had agreed with the works council on terms to cut around 3,900 jobs by 2028, part of a strategy to help it deliver more ambitious profit targets. * HSBC: The banking giant plans to cut 348 jobs in France through a voluntary redundancy scheme, amounting to about 10% of its workforce in the country, it said on May 14. * UBS: Switzerland's largest bank informed unions in Italy on April 1 of plans to cut 180 jobs in the country, around a third of its workforce in the country, documents reviewed by Reuters showed.